BrandonJessup/Tag/README.md

 - Multiple file selection for mass tagging or deletion.
 - Apply tags to file as you're adding it.
 - View a slideshow of images in current search.
+- Allow multiple items to be added at once.

 # Planned quality of life changes
 - Sort tags in list alphabetically.
-- Remember last location a file was added from.
+- Make last added folder persist after relaunching.
 - Cache thumbnails for better performance.